Consulting Terminology: 120+ Buzzwords to Know

 Example: McKinsey, Bain, and BCG are often referred to as the Big Three consulting firms.

-Blanks: Empty or partially filled presentation slides used to build the skeleton of a presentation.
+Blanks: Empty or partially filled presentation slides used to build the skeleton of a deck.
+A senior consultant may sketch blanks on paper and hand them to a junior team member to populate.

 Example: Now that we have finished creating blanks, we can fill them in with actual data and insights.

-Boil the ocean: Attempting to solve an overwhelmingly large or complex problem all at once.
+Boil the ocean: Attempting to solve an overwhelmingly large or complex problem all at once instead of focusing on manageable parts.

 Example: Let's focus on one aspect of the project at a time.
 We don't want to boil the ocean.